 So get organised, start saving and try and avoid any erratic spending habits.

 The cost of buying a house is not just the purchase price.
 In addition to the purchase price, there are various different outlays you will need to budget for, including;

-- Engineer/Surveyor Fees: it is advisable to have a structural survey of the property and boundaries carried out at an early stage, in order to identify any potential issues with the property.
-Normally, the purchasers will organise and discharge this themselves but your Solicitor should be able to provide recommendations.
+- Engineer/Surveyor Fees: It is advisable to have a structural survey of the property and boundaries carried out at an early stage.
+This is done in order to identify any potential issues with the property.
+Normally, the purchasers will organise and discharge this themselves.
+However your Solicitor should be able to provide recommendations.